Afghanistan's Karzai stands alone in high-stakes game with U.S.

 Karzai’s assumption that Washington sees Afghanistan as too important a strategic interest to drop may be misplaced.

-Indeed, U.S. National Security Advisor Susan Rice, who was in Kabul this week for tense talks with Karzai, said if there was no deal soon, Washington would “have no choice”.
+Indeed, U.S. National Security Advisor Susan Rice, who was in Kabul this week for a round of tense talks with Karzai, said if there was no deal soon, Washington would “have no choice”.

 “I must say that I was sad and disappointed that by the end of our meeting it was clear he (Karzai) is not yet prepared to sign that agreement promptly,” she told Afghanistan Tolo TV.